Tamaqua, Pennsylvania

 Tamaqua was established from territory from West Penn and Schuylkill Townships.
 The borough is part of the micropolitan statistical area of Pottsville.

 Tamaqua is located 37.8 mi northwest of Allentown, 87 mi northwest of Philadelphia, and 125.5 mi west of New York City.

 History

 18th century

-Tamaqua was settled in 1799 by Burkhardt (alternatively Berkhard) Moser, his son Jacob (born 1790) and John Kershner, who built shelters and a sawmill at the confluence of the Little Schuylkill River and Panther Creek, which is downtown Tamaqua today.
+Tamaqua was settled in 1799 by Burkhardt Moser, his son Jacob (born 1790), and John Kershner, who built shelters and a sawmill at the confluence of the Little Schuylkill River and Panther Creek, which is downtown Tamaqua today.

 According to property records, Moser had a partner named Houser, and together they owned 2,000 acres which Moser homesteaded.
 Moser built a log house at the base of Dutch Hill in 1801 for Mrs. Catherine Moser, who was the first adult to die and receive burial there on February 15, 1822 followed later in April that year by John Kershner.